cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

 export PATH="$PWD/taskvine/src/worker:$PATH"
 ```

-The build places the Vine Graph extension in the in-tree Python package.
-A
+The extension is built in the source tree, so `make install` is not needed when
-separate `make install` is not required for development-tree testing.
+working from a checkout.

 Vine Graph requires Python support, SWIG, and `cloudpickle`.
 The Dask adaptor
 also requires Dask.